BREAKING NEWS

 Article continues below advertisement

-Now, they will spend the rest of their lives behind bars.
+Now, they are spending the rest of their lives behind bars.

-Last month in North Carolina, Superior court Judge Keith Gregory sentenced Roland Lacure, 48, and Elijah Umelo, 21, to life in prison without the possibility of parole for the shooting death of Desmond Jenkins.
+In North Carolina, Superior court Judge Keith Gregory recently sentenced Roland Lacure, 49, and Elijah Umelo, 22, to life in prison without the possibility of parole for the shooting death of Desmond Jenkins.
 Both Lacure and Umelo were found guilty and convicted by a jury of first-degree murder.

 Article continues below advertisement

 On Aug.
 10, 2019, officers responded to the 9400 Block of Prince George Lane, nearby Old Lead Mine Road, in Raleigh, North Carolina, where they found Jenkins with multiple gunshot wounds.
-He was transported to WakeMed Hospital, where he was later pronounced dead, reported WBTV.
+He was transported to WakeMed Hospital, but later died from his injuries, WBTV reported.

 MORE ON: